-International Technology Law Association, Antitrust, Privacy, Unfair Practices section of the CA state bar, and is a involved with the Dean’s Leadership Society of UCI’s award winning social sciences alumni program.
+International Technology Law Association, Antitrust, Privacy, Unfair Practices section of the CA state bar, and is involved with the Dean’s Leadership Society of UCI’s award-winning social sciences alumni program.

 Joseph S. Schuchert is a Partner at Schuchert, Krieger, Truong, Spagnola & Klausner, LLP.
 Mr. Schuchert joined the firm in 2015, following more than thirty years in the practice of law.
 Mr. Schuchert has a substantial background in securities law, having served as a principal in a private equity fund, a hedge fund, and a family investment office.
 Throughout his career, Mr. Schuchert has also been a partner in several law firms dedicated to the representation of financial services firms and their principals.

 Mr. Schuchert continues his emphasis on securities and corporate law, representing corporations and their founders in a broad range of corporate and litigation matters.
 Mr. Schuchert has tried to conclusion more than ninety trials or arbitrations.
 He is also regularly engaged to represent corporations and their founders in connection with formation, the raising of capital, the purchase or sale of assets, and Board of Directors’ best practices.